-In 2013, PADI voted the Blue Heron Bridge the #1 shore dive site in the United States.
+In 2013, PADI voted the Blue Heron Bridge in Rivera Beach, FL the #1 shore dive site in the United States.
+This isn’t just any bridge though; it’s a gateway to an underwater kingdom of shimmering turquoise and dancing sunlight.
 It truly is a beautiful dive site and a favorite for beginners and experts alike.
-On any given weekend, it is not unusual to see not only classes taking place at the bridge, but also seasoned divers gearing up to float along the “Snorkel Trail”.
+On any given weekend, it is not unusual to see classes taking place at the bridge.
+Students master their skills, and instructors are excited to unveil hidden wonders of the world beneath the waves.
+Additionally, you will find seasoned divers gearing up to float along the “Snorkel Trail” and see the wonders of the day.

 The Blue Heron Bridge dive site is accessed from Phil Foster Park in Rivera Beach, FL – US.
 The street address is :